timharek/timharek.no/content/blog/2021-02-18-uib-vpn-without-cisco.md

 +++
-title = "How to connect to UiB VPN without Cisco AnyConnect" description = "Tutorial on how to setup OpenConnect to connect to University of Bergen's new VPN" date = 2021-02-18 updated = 2021-10-07 tags = ["tutorial", "vpn"]
+title = "How to connect to UiB VPN without Cisco AnyConnect" description = """Tutorial on how to setup OpenConnect to connect to University of Bergen's new VPN.""" date = 2021-02-18 updated = 2021-10-07 tags = ["tutorial", "vpn"]